tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 field.
 The value of ticket_context MAY be used by servers to convey ticket context to clients.
 Its value MUST be empty if the corresponding TicketRequest context field is empty.

-When a server S receives a TicketRequest with new identifier N it SHOULD generate a new ticket and cache it locally for some period of time T. If S receives a TicketRequest with identifier N within time period T, S MUST reply with the same ticket previously generated.
-(This is to help deal with request retransmissions from the client.)
+When a server S receives a TicketRequest with new identifier N it MUST generate a new ticket and SHOULD cache it locally for some period of time T. If S receives a TicketRequest with identifier N within time period T, S SHOULD reply with the same ticket previously generated (and cached).
+(This is to help deal with client request retransmissions.)
 If S receives a TicketRequest with identifier N outside time period T, S SHOULD reply with an empty NewSessionTicket, i.e., a NewSessionTicket with extension ticket_identifier carrying N, appropriate ticket_context extension, and empty ticket field.